 On September 11, thirty-five volunteers from the World Mission Society Church of God in Maryland greeted walkers at the Challenge Walk MS: Chesapeake Challenge 2016 in Easton, MD.
 With warm smiles and energetic cheers, the members encouraged the walkers who trekked 30 miles in 2 days.
-The walkers endured the long walk along the Chesapeake Bay all to raise fund for multiple sclerosis (MS).
-To help support them, the members prepared chants and cheer material for more than a week.
+The walkers endured the long walk along the Chesapeake Bay all to raise funds for multiple sclerosis (MS).
+To help support them, the members prepared chants and cheering signage for more than a week.
 They wanted to show appreciation and the love of God to the walkers who sacrificed themselves to make a difference.

 It was a long and difficult walk, especially for the ones diagnosed with MS. One walker who had been living with MS for 14 years explained that the physical exertion of walking 30 miles made the symptoms worse.
 However, she remarked, “For us with MS who have done this [walk], it was phenomenal.
 You guys lifted us up so much.”